Results 1 - 10 from 283 for fossil record in 0.708 sec.

 The Pelagic Shark Research Foundation - In the News

-Today, they are mostly catching thornback rays, a primeval-looking animal that is straight out of the fossil record.
-The muddy brown thornback looks like a hybrid of a shark and ray, with three rows of sharp little spikes that run from ...
+The muddy brown thornback looks like a hybrid of a shark and ray, with three ...